COMP122/comp122-s22/format_encodings/decode_utf8.md

 ## Example 2: Invalid Binary String

-* Prerequisite: Convert your UTF-8 character/s into a binary string
+* Prerequisite: Convert your UTF-8 string into a binary string.
   - 16# e2dca7
   - 2#  1110 0010 1101 1100 1010 0111